smopen/sigcpp/_posts/2020-03-30-exploring-c-strings.md

 ### Being a C-string is a property of a `char` array

-Being a C-string is just a property of a character array based on whether it meets the requirements of containing the null character, and this property can change over time for an array within the program.
+Being a C-string is just a property of a character array based on whether the array meets the requirement of containing the null character, and this property can change over time for an array within the program.
 That is, a character array could be a C-string at one point in the program, and not be a C-string at another point in the same program.
 The following code segment illustrates this possibility.

 ```cpp